PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Related Work

 To present related research according to Fig.~\ref{fig:relationships}(b), where RA is short for ``Resource Allocation'', we will consider the following combinations: 1) RA + LoRA + FHE (i.e., RA of PrivTuner), 2) LoRA + FHE (i.e., PrivTuner), 3) RA + LoRA, and 4) RA + FHE.

 As noted in the subsection above, only a few studies~\cite{zmushko2023privacy,bu2022differentially,sai2024parameter} touch upon P3EFT, and none of them is about RA, so there is no very related work on RA of PrivTuner or other P3EFT instances.
 Hence, except~\cite{zmushko2023privacy,bu2022differentially,sai2024parameter}, there is no other work closely related to PrivTuner.
 Yet, since PrivTuner is an important contribution of our paper, we present some work on ``FHE + Deep Learning (DL)'' from the perspective of different kinds of DL models.
-The main arithmetic components in neural networks are matrix addition and multiplication, which are linear and easily supported by FHE.
 The DL models to be discussed include CNNs, RNNs, and transformers. \begin{itemize}[leftmargin=5pt] \item \textbf{Using FHE in CNNs.} CNNs are crypto-friendly due to linear structures and easily linearized activation layers.
 CryptoNets~\cite{gilad2016cryptonets} utilizes YASHE' for CNNs and achieves high accuracy on MNIST.
 CareNets~\cite{jin2019carenets} implements a compact CNN for inference on encrypted high-resolution images.
 SHE~\cite{lou2019she} uses TFHE to achieve a Shift-accumulation-based model, adapting ResNet-18 for the ImageNet dataset.
 Lee~\textit{et~al}.~\cite{lee2022privacy} employ the RNS-CKKS~\cite{cheon2019full} to adapt ResNet-20 on the CIFAR-10 dataset. \item \textbf{Using FHE in RNNs.} RNNs often have higher multiplicative depth than CNNs, requiring larger crypto parameters~\cite{podschwadt2022survey}.
 Podschwadt~\textit{et~al}.~\cite{podschwadt2021non} propose parallel RNN blocks to reduce the multiplicative depth, which can be supported by CKKS.
 Jang~\textit{et~al}.~\cite{jang2022privacy} implement encryption on GRUs using proposed encryption scheme MatHEAAN extended from CKKS. \item \textbf{Using FHE in Transformers.} Transformers involve complex and nonlinear operations.
 Iron~\cite{hao2022iron} and BOLT~\cite{pang2023bolt} present privacy-preserving inference solutions for transformers that support matrix multiplications and nonlinear computations. \mbox{BlindTune}~\cite{panzade2024can} further proposes to secure tuning transformers using CKKS and is tailored for image classification tasks. \end{itemize}